Skip to content

 Rebound effect

-The Rebound effect (also known as the backlash effect) refers to the psychological Phenomenon that the savings potential of efficiency improvements is not or only partially realized
+The Rebound effect (also recoil effect) refers in environmental economics to the psychological Phenomenon that the savings potential of efficiency improvements is not realized or only partially realized

 Recycling